 Within the walls of our libraries, the lives of the notable and everyday citizen are collected and studied daily.
 May this exhibition continue that tradition as it shines a light on history as it unfolds and begs the questions of its passerby.

 Drawing on the protest slogan “No justice, no peace,” the exhibit asks the viewer to “Know Justice, Know Peace,” demonstrating Stanford Libraries’ commitment to Information Literacy, which plays an essential role in society’s progress toward a more peaceful existence.
 Librarians are uniquely qualified to disseminate knowledge to information seekers who will be empowered to build a more just community.
 The exhibit originated in direct response to the global Black Lives Matter movement.
 Therefore, one of the main objectives is to inspire viewers to critically interrogate the injustices perpetuated by a white supremacist society.
 By sharing names of recognizable victims who represent larger groups of lesser-known victims, this exhibit aspires to make the unknown victims known.

 Trigger warning: Mental health issues like anxiety and depression have significantly increased in the Black American community since George Floyd’s death.
 The exhibit content may be triggering, especially for our Black students.
 Please engage with this exhibit at your own pace.
-The Stanford Counseling and Psychological Services (CAPS) is a helpful resource and is available for support.
+The Stanford Student Affairs: Black Lives Matter Resources and Support is a helpful resource and is available for support.